hmworsham/er-forest-structure/README.md

 The bulk of the analysis runs in the R statistical computing environment and is configured for Apple Mac and Linux operating systems.
 R session specifications are in `./config/r_session_info`.
 The header of every R script in the repository contains a call to load a YAML configuration file, `./config/config.yml`.
 This file contains a list of packages and a list of local and external paths for ingesting data, models, and other requisite information and is required for any subsequent code in the script to run.
 On execution, R scripts will automatically try to install the required packages and their dependencies (if not already present) and load them in the global environment.

 Note: two of the R packages in the configuration file are not available on CRAN and may need to be installed manually if automatic installation fails.
+They are **lidRplugins** and **rwaveform**.
 These packages are not necessary for replicating tables and figures, only for waveform processing and individual tree detection.

-To install lidRplugins, open an R session and run:
+To install **lidRplugins**, open an R session and run:
 ```
 remotes::install_github('Jean-Romain/lidRplugins')
 ```

-To install rwaveform, open an R session and run:
+To install **rwaveform**, open an R session and run:

 ```
 remotes::install_github('hmworsham/rwaveform')